carecodeconnect/nyc_bike_trips/README.md

   Rust plugin: [Install
   maturin](https://www.maturin.rs/installation.html).
 To build the plugin, see [Collect & Transform](01_collect_transform.md).
-NB: we had to update the versions of some original dependencies to make it work.
+NB: we had to update the versions of some original dependencies in the `polars_geo` plugin to make it work on our Ubuntu system (Ubuntu 25.04 x86_64).

-Testing:
+Testing (TODO):

 - [`tox`](https://tox.wiki/en/4.27.0/installation.html) for running test
   suite